Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching: Experimental results

 \section{Experimental results}

-In this section, we analyse the proposed closed form formulae for subpixel refinement.
+In this section, we analyze the subpixel accuracy and resistance to the pixel locking effect of the proposed closed-form formulae for subpixel refinement.
 We first consider the case of rectified stereo pair matching (Section~\ref{sec:experimental:oned}), which is a one-dimensional patch-based problem.
 Then, in Section~\ref{sec:experimental:twod}, we consider the problem of optical flow estimation, which is a two-dimensional patch-based matching problem.
 All results are provided when the interpolation of the feature volumes is performed before feature whitening.
-The results when interpolation is performed after feature whitening are slightly worse; see the Supplementary Material for comparison.
+The Supplementary Material provides additional results including the case when the interpolation is performed after feature whitening.
+The datasets analyzed during the current study are available in the Middlebury vision repository, \url{https://vision.middlebury.edu/}.